vmware/terraform-provider-avi/website/docs/r/avi_certificatemanagementprofile.html.markdown

 The following arguments are supported:

 * `name` - (Required) Name of the pki profile.
-* `script_path` - (Required) Placeholder for description of property script_path of obj type certificatemanagementprofile field type string  type str.
+* `run_script_ref` - (Required) Alert script config object for certificate management profile.
+It is a reference to an object of type alertscriptconfig.
+Field introduced in 20.1.3.
 * `script_params` - (Optional) List of list.
 * `tenant_ref` - (Optional) It is a reference to an object of type tenant.